Ubspy/Robotics-Tutorial/readme.md

 }
 ```

 You may be wondering why we don't just set the `radius member variable` equal to 1 inside the class.
 This is a **huge** nono.
 Please do not ever do this.
 While in Java, this will work, it's good practice not to do that, since the `constructor` is where everything is supposed to be initialized.
 Additionally, Java is pretty much the only OOP heavy language that allows this, in C# or C++ doing that would cause the compiler to freak out.
 Now you'll say `what about pi? we did that for pi`.
-Well pi is a `final variable`, meaning that its value *has* to be set when it's defined, and you cannot change the value, so there's no other option.
+Well PI is a `final variable`, meaning that its value *has* to be set when it's defined, and you cannot change the value, so there's no other option.

 Congrats!
 Now you understand `constructors`, which are an essential part of Java development when it comes to `object oriented programming`.
 There's two more topic I want to cover before an exercise, but `constructors` and juse base `classes` are the hardest part.